oedjoat/oedjoat/README.md

-# Hi there, I'm Oludolapo Ogunfowora
+# Hi there, I'm Dolapo

 I'm an Engineer with a focus on uncrewed autonomous systems and AI/ML cybersecurity.
 I work across hardware, operations, and software, I am genuinely interested in building systems that work in the real world, not just on paper.